godaner/gocipher/README.md

    rsadec     decrypt by rsa
    desenc     encrypt by des
    desdec     decrypt by des
+   aesenc     encrypt by aes
+   aesdec     decrypt by aes
    base64enc  encrypt by base64
    base64dec  decrypt by base64
    md5        md5